amina-nasrin/ML-based-Power-Profiling/README.md

 One important aspect of workload designing is adjusting CPU utilization to ensure maximum resource utilization.
 This framework presents CPU utilization for a particular program run at an interval of 10sample/second.
 It provides insight on how the program is occupying the processors to execute the program and reveals potential scopes imporvement.

 ![image](https://github.com/amina-nasrin/ML-based-Power-Profiling/assets/25388169/b46dfe3e-17f1-4777-832e-e5566c967cfa)

+# GPU utilization
+The GPU monitoring of NVIDIA GPUs canbe achieved by the NVIDIA management library - nvml.
+We have separately used it but have not incorporated it to this work yet.

+# memory utilization
+Another important aspect of performance monitoring is utilization and communication with the memory.
+Hence, we have planned to includ the power monitoring of the DRAM as well in this work.